muratkilic1978/css-box-model/README.md

 - Padding - Clears an area around the content.
 The padding is transparent
 - Border - A border that goes around the padding and content
 - Margin - Clears an area outside the border.
 The margin is transparent
 - Box-sizing - allows us to include the padding and border in an element's total width and height.
-By default, the width and height of an element is calculated like this:
+By default, the width and height of an element is calculated like this:<br>

- - width + padding + border = actual width of an element
+width + padding + border = actual width of an element<br>
-- height + padding + border = actual height of an element
+height + padding + border = actual height of an element

 # Exercise